OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/erc20_onboarding.md

 On one hand, it is very important to replicate all the information and functionality that was provided by the legacy token.
-In this case, we are inheriting from the `ERC20` and `ERC20Detailed` contracts provided by the OpenZeppelin EVM package to replicate all the functionality of an ERC20 token.
+In this case, we are inheriting from the `ERC20` and `ERC20Detailed` contracts provided by the OpenZeppelin Contracts EVM package to replicate all the functionality of an ERC20 token.

 On the other hand, we are defining an `initialize` method that receives an `ERC20Migrator` instance that will take care of all the migration functionality we will need.
 To work with `ERC20Migrator`, your upgradeable token has to be mintable, that's why we are also inheriting from the `ERC20Mintable` contract provided by the OpenZeppelin EVM package as well.

-_Initializers are the way to define constructor functionality for upgradeable contracts in ZeppelinOS.
+_Initializers are the way to define constructor functionality for upgradeable contracts in the OpenZeppelin SDK.
 The `initializer` modifier will make sure your `initialize` method can only be called once in the whole lifetime of your contract._

-Notice that all the contracts from `openzeppelin-eth` have been adapted for ZeppelinOS compatibility, and should be the ones used when dealing with upgradeable contracts.
+Notice that all the contracts from `openzeppelin-eth` have been adapted for OpenZeppelin SDK compatibility, and should be the ones used when dealing with upgradeable contracts.

-Besides allowing us to build upgradeable applications, ZeppelinOS provides EVM packages.
+Besides allowing us to build upgradeable applications, the OpenZeppelin SDK provides EVM packages.
 To use an EVM package in our project, we simply need to use the `link` command giving the name of the npm package of the EVM package we want to use.
-In this case, we will link OpenZeppelin EVM package to be able to use the contracts it provides in our project:
+In this case, we will link the OpenZeppelin Contracts EVM package to be able to use the contracts it provides in our project:

 ```console
 npx openzeppelin link openzeppelin-eth